 How to Calculate Your Gross and Net Monthly Income

 If you are struggling to figure out your household’s gross and net income computation, the chart below will provide you an example on how to get from a gross income calculation to a net income calculation.
-Note that the may be exceptions to meeting the net income calculation if you have a disabled person or elderly person in your household.
+Note that the may be exceptions to meeting the net income calculation if you have a elderly or disabled members in your household.
 Call your local DCS office in your county for more information on that.

-How Much in Food Stamps Will I Get?
+How Much will I Get in Florida Food Stamps

-If you meet all the eligibility requirements, including the Florida Food Stamps Income Limit and are approved for benefits, the amount of money you will get each month depends on how many people are in your household.
+If you meet all the eligibility requirements, including the Florida Food Stamps Income Limit and are approved for benefits, the amount of money you will get each month depends on your household size.
 See the chart below for the maximum amount you may get based on the number of people in your household.